NeurodataWithoutBorders/nwb-schema/README.rst

 - The PyNWB Python API for the NWB format is available on `Github <https://github.com/NeurodataWithoutBorders/pynwb>`_
 - The MatNWB Matlab API for the NWB format is available on `Github <https://github.com/NeurodataWithoutBorders/matnwb>`_

+The NWB 1.0 format and API are archived in the [NeurodataWithoutBorders/api-python](https://github.com/NeurodataWithoutBorders/api-python) repository. https://github.com/NeurodataWithoutBorders/api-python/blob/master/nwb/nwb_core.py contains the reference schema for the NWB 1 format.

 License
 ========================